-- 9. Should it be the responsibility of the pet shop or the rescue organisation or shelter to have a dog submitted to a vet for a health and behavioural assessment?

-- ⊠ Pet Shop

-- ⊠ Rescue organisation or shelter

-- □ Unsure

-The estimated cost of a behavioural assessment by a suitably qualified Veterinarian is \$350.
-It should be paid by the Pet Shops who are offering the dog for sale or rescues if the dog is being offered for sale through them directly.
+- 9. Should it be the responsibility of the pet shop or the rescue organisation or shelter to have a dog submitted to a vet for a health and behavioural assessment? - □ Pet Shop - X Rescue organisation or shelter - □ Unsure - The estimated cost of a behavioural assessment by a suitably qualified Veterinarian is \$350.
+This cost would be a burden to the rescues.
+It should be paid by the Pet Shops who are offering the dog for sale. - No dog sourced from pounds, shelters or rescue organisations should cross the border into or out of WA without a proper behavioural (and physical) assessment that shows the dog is fit for purpose as a pet.

-- 10. Who should be responsible for bearing the cost of that assessment?
+10. Who should be responsible for bearing the cost of that assessment?

-- ⊠ Pet Shop
+- □ Pet Shop

-- ☑ Rescue organisation or shelter
+- □ Rescue organisation or shelter

-- □ Unsure
+- Unsure

+- The cost would be ultimately paid by the new owners who should only be charged for the cost associated with that assessment.

-Nobody should be making a profit from that assessment, it should only be cost recovered.
+- Nobody should be making a profit from that assessment, it should only be cost recovered.

-The person buying the dog should be paying for this in the cost of the dog - and it should be on a cost-recovery basis only.
+- The person buying the dog should be paying for this in the cost of the dog and it should be on a cost-recovery basis only.

+- I think the new owner should pay only the actual cost should not pay more than covering the cost of the assessment.

 - 11. Who should be responsible for carrying out the health and behaviour assessment?

-- ⊠ Veterinarian
+- □ Veterinarian

-- ☑ Dog behaviouralist
+- X Dog behaviouralist

-- $\boxtimes$ Dog trainers
+- Dog trainers

-- ☑ Other please specify: How will they be accredited to do this work?

-- Unsure

-Only a trained animal behaviourist can do this - are there going to be enough of them to do this work on every dog?

-Will there be a capped fee for this assessment - otherwise this could become very expensive and people will avoid doing it.
+- Other please specify: - □ Unsure - The number of Veterinarians who have studied canine behaviour as a specialty is limited but it is important that either those Vets or Qualified Canine Behaviourists only are used.
+There needs to be a list of 'Authorised Assessors' approved by Government. - I am not sure because I do not know who is best but they must be trained, qualified and have working knowledge to be able to do this assessment. - Only a trained animal behaviourist can do this are there going to be enough of them to do this work on every dog? - Will there be a capped fee for this assessment otherwise this could become very expensive and people will avoid doing it. - I think this should only be done by someone who is trained and qualified to do it.